-Triggers need to be suitably far in advance that a change in management approach can be implemented prior to a threshold being meet.
+Triggers need to be set suitably far in advance that a change in management approach can be implemented prior to a threshold being meet.
 Triggers link to the agreed thresholds and are specific to the possible Adaptation Actions available.
 As CAP are still developing pathways and no thresholds have been agreed the below focuses on the principles of how to set triggers.
-The detailed triggers and signals are expected to be consulted on with the community per Management Unit post Takutai Kāpiti and the Coastal Advisory Panel.
+The detailed triggers and signals are expected to be consulted on with the community per Management Unit post Takutai Kāpiti.